Welcome to Top on Google!

 Getting to the Top on Google search is of course something that every website owner or company aspires to.
-It is a situation that can bring incredible reward and also one to be taken seriously.
+Being top on Google can bring excellent benefits and is also an accolade to be taken seriously -

-Firstly the opportunity you have to appear top on Google search engine results depends greatly on the competition over key words related to your particular field.
+Firstly the probability you have to appear top on the Google search engine results page depends entirely on which search terms are being searched for.
 If you specialise in hypnotising

-The Google search engine is, of course, essentially a massive database of the internet stored on Google's own computers.
+The Google search engine is, of course, essentially a massive database of the internet stored on Google computers in warehosues spread around the world.
 This database is populated by information recovered by spiders' or 'robots'

 that essentially surf the web on our behalf.
-They refer the web pages (in the main part the text component only) back to the database which is then indexed so that it can be searched quickly by and for
+They refer the web pages (in the main part, as far as search is concerned, the text component only) back to the database which is then indexed so that it can be searched quickly by and for internet users.

-all good business and nothing for anyone to be ashamed of as money has always been fought over and that is not likely to change very soon.
-In short - people are a problem!
+all good business and nothing for anyone to be ashamed of as money has always been fought over and that is not likely to change anytime soon.

 in a more favourable direction.

-Finally of course there is the matter of user trust and sometimes (and I realise this is not such a popular concept amongst many of our fellow SEOers) a good and relevant domain allows web users to
+Finally of course there is the matter of user trust and sometimes (and I realise this is not such a popular concept amongst many of our fellow SEOers) a good and relevant domain that allows people to

-Seven Golden Rules to get you to the Top On Google
+Here are our Seven Golden Rules to get you closer to the Top On Google

 - There is one thing that everyone agrees on and that is the aim of the Google search engine, and that aim is relevance.
 Relevance

-has been the buzzword in SEO for over 10 years and this is because if Google doesn't find you relevant content than you are going to
+has been the buzzword in SEO for over 10 years and this is because if Google doesn't find you relevant content, you are going to

 start using another search engine.
 And all of this is fine, the only difference in opinion is on how Google measures relevance

-and which measuring methods affect rank the most.
-The lesson to learn from this is that the best method is to appeal to all.
-Make videos
+and which techniques effect rank the most.
+What we learn from this is that the best methods appeal to all.

-target a specific website and find someone to take out for lunch.
-You then need to explain what you do best and offer some services
+target a specific website and find someone to take out for lunch and sell to.
+You need to explain what you do best and offer some services

 of business you can easily port articles to your social networking pages.